-Parents seldom realize how vital the start time of each day is in setting their child up for success during sleep training, and beyond.
+Parents seldom realize why starting your day at the same time is vital in setting their child up for success during sleep training.
 If your child starts their day at inconsistent times each morning, they will never be able to have consistent nap times.
 Read on to discover my top tips for starting your day at the same time successfully!

 What Time to Wake Your Baby

-My recommendation is to set a firm start time of each day.
-For example, once my clients enter into a sleep training program with me, I advise them not to do any in-person checks from 4 A.M. until 6:30 A.M, (unless in case of emergency).
-If the baby is awake at any point prior to 6:30 A.M., Mom and Dad wait until 6:30 A.M. to get their baby up, and that counts as when they “wake up” for the day, regardless of whenever the child actually woke up prior to that time.
+I recommend setting a firm start time for each day.
+For example, once my clients start my sleep training program, I advise them not to do any in-person checks from 4 A.M. until 6:30 A.M.
+(Unless in case of emergency.)
+If the baby is awake at any point prior to 6:30 A.M., Mom and Dad wait until 6:30 A.M. to get their baby up.
+Once Mom and Dad enter baby’s room, this counts as when baby “wakes up” for the day.
+Regardless of whenever the child actually woke up prior to that time.

 Nap Times for Baby